ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

     module load joystick

-If you want to add support for a new joystick type then you need to edit the `mavproxy_joystick module <https://github.com/tridge/MAVProxy/blob/master/MAVProxy/modules/mavproxy_joystick.py>`__
+If you want to add support for a new joystick type then you need to add a file for it following these `instructions <https://github.com/ArduPilot/MAVProxy/blob/master/docs/JOYSTICKS.md>`__ .
+Note that you can also use this information to customize the operation of your joystick if it already supported.
+Just modify it file appropriately.

 Using real serial devices
 =========================